monkeydom/TCMXMLWriter/README.markdown

 	}];

-The Attributes Dictionary can include these types as value:
+The attributes dictionary can include these types as value:

-* NSNumber (bools will be "yes" and "no", for other numbers it will be -[NSNumber stringValue]
+* NSNumber
+	* `-[NSNumber stringValue]`
+	* when `TCMXMLWriterOptionPrettyBOOL` is specified, then BOOLs will be replaced with `-boolYESValue` and `-boolNoValue`, defaults to @"yes" and @"no"
 * NSDate (will be encoded using ISO8601 with GMT - e.g. 2011-07-18T17:47:59Z )
 * NSStrings which will be represented literally

+When `TCMXMLWriterOptionOrderedAttributes` is specified, the attributes will in -caseInsensitiveCompare: order instead of the random order defined by the `NSDictionary`.

-For more api see the TCMXMLWriter.h
+For more api see the `TCMXMLWriter.h`

 ## Acknowledgements
 * greatly inspired by the [ruby XML Builder](http://rubyforge.org/projects/builder/) framework